dimitarcodes/VariableElimination/README.md

 ```

 ## Bayesian Inference Networks
-Bayesian inference networks this was tested with can be found at
+Bayesian inference networks (.bif extension) can be found at https://www.bnlearn.com/bnrepository/

+This assignment called for the implementation to work with the Earthquake network from [bnlearn](https://www.bnlearn.com/bnrepository/discrete-small.html#earthquake) but it also works with networks that have non-binary variables.